clerk/javascript/docs/CONTRIBUTING.md

 - [Lerna](https://github.com/lerna/lerna) used mostly for task running and versioning.
 - [npm workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces) used for package linking.

-### A note on commit messages

-The processes required for Lerna to manage releases and changelogs is done through the [conventional-commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

 To set up your development environment, please follow these steps: